-This video gives a great explaination of how STEM benefits students.
+This video gives a great explanation of how STEM benefits students.

 |Project Lead the Way||LEGO Robotics||Food for Learning Program|